 A dalliance with Monica Lewinsky almost ended Bill Clinton‘s presidency.
-But he’s not the first American president to carve himself a spot on the Mount Rushmore of Romance.
+But he’s not the first American president to chisel himself a spot on the Mount Rushmore of Infidelity.
 Here’s a roll call of presidential sex scandals, admitted and alleged.

 Did THOMAS JEFFERSON secretly father children by his own slave, SALLY HEMINGS?
 Such rumors were first published in 1802 by a political rival of Jefferson, James Callender.
 Jefferson was a widower and Hemings was herself the daughter of a female slave and Jefferson’s father-in-law.